What is NAC?

 N-acetylcysteine (NAC) is a commonly used compound in nutritional supplements and pharmaceutical drugs.
-It is frequently found in medications used to expel mucus from the lungs, trachea and bronchi.
+It is often present in medications which treat excess mucus in the lungs, trachea and bronchi.

 There is now growing interest in the use of NAC for the treatment of various psychiatric disorders.
-Scientists are investigating the application of NAC for schizophrenia, bipolar, addiction, and compulsive disorders.
-Early indications reveal therapeutic potential in NAC to support psychiatric treatments.
+Scientists are investigating the application of NAC for schizophrenia, bipolar disorder, addiction, and compulsive disorders.
+Early indications reveal its therapeutic potential to support psychiatric treatments.

-Studies show that the oral administration of glutathione or cysteine will not effectively restore concentrations of this important antioxidant.
-However, supplementation with NAC can elevate glutathione levels.
-Animal models have also shown that NAC can penetrate the blood-brain barrier to enhance glutathione concentrations2,3.
+However, studies show that the oral administration of glutathione or cysteine will not effectively restore concentrations of this important antioxidant.
+In contrast, supplementation with NAC can elevate glutathione levels.
+Scientists found the reason for this in animal models.
+They discovered that NAC can penetrate the blood-brain barrier to enhance glutathione concentrations2,3.
 This may have important implications for treating psychiatric problems involving changes to glutathione pathways.

-Changes in NAC concentrations can affect neurotransmitter pathways by modulating glutamate and dopamine.
+Changes in NAC concentrations can also affect neurotransmitter pathways by modulating glutamate and dopamine.

-Cysteine levels regulate the cystine-glutamate antiporter.
+Cysteine levels regulate the cysteine-glutamate antiporter.
 This is the process that determines the neuronal extra and intracellular exchange of glutamate.
-With glutamate a powerful neurotransmitter responsible for supporting learning and memory, ensuring adequate cysteine availability via NAC is essential for healthy brain function.
+Glutamate is a powerful neurotransmitter responsible for supporting learning and memory.
+Therefore it is important to ensure adequate cysteine availability via NAC for healthy brain function.

 N-acetylcysteine supplementation in young, dependant-marijuana smokers has been shown to help reduce use, plus lower “cravings for a hit”10.
 Marijuana “cravings” were measured using four constructs: emotionality (the anticipation of using marijuana to negate bad mood or withdrawal), compulsivity (inability to resist using marijuana), purposefulness (planning and intending to use marijuana), and expectancy (anticipating positive results from using marijuana).

 Small cross-over studies have found that NAC supplementation can significantly lower cocaine cravings in addicts.
-Participants reported less desire and interest in cocaine12,13.
-Similar results have been found in larger open-label trials14.
+Specifically, participants reported less desire and interest in cocaine12,13.
+Furthermore similar results have been found in larger open-label trials14.

-A small open-label study found that individuals with a pathologic gambling addiction reduce gambling behavior following NAC supplementation15.
+A small open-label study found that individuals with a pathological gambling addiction reduced gambling behavior following NAC supplementation15.
 Further studies are necessary.

-Trichotillomania and other compulsive grooming disorders also show promise of treatment with NAC.
-A study has found that NAC supplementation can reduce compulsive hair pulling, nail biting, and skin picking17.
+Furthermore, trichotillomania and other compulsive grooming disorders show promise of treatment with NAC.
+A study found that NAC supplementation reduced compulsive hair pulling, nail biting, and skin picking17.

-Dopaminergic abnormalities along with other neurotransmitter disorders are believed to be largely responsible for psychiatric conditions such as bipolar and schizophrenia.
+Scientists believe that dopaminergic abnormalities along with other neurotransmitter disorders are largely responsible for psychiatric conditions such as bipolar disorder and schizophrenia.
 Dysfunctional glutamate metabolism and high oxidative stress as a result of low glutamate levels are characteristic of these disorders.

-N-acetyl-Cysteine is also a vital amino acid in the production of the very powerful antioxidant glutathione inside the body.
+NAC is a vital amino acid in the production of the very powerful antioxidant glutathione inside the body.

-Glutathione is the only key antioxidant, which acts inside the cell.
+Glutathione is the only key antioxidant which acts inside the cell.
 All other antioxidants work outside the cell membranes.
-It is therefore essential for protecting the the DNA from oxidisation by free radicals inside cells, including sperm cells.
+It is therefore essential for protecting the DNA from oxidisation by free radicals inside cells, including sperm cells.

 - Soya Foods: 638mg (222% RDI) per 100g